PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 }
 ```

-If you need to do type checking, that can be done as well
+If you need to do type checking, that can be done as well:

 ```powershell
 Describe "One is really one" {